-The New Bachelor of Visual Arts offered at SCA is a practical, hands-on degree focused on developing conceptual, theoretical and technical skills.
+The Bachelor of Visual Arts offered at SCA is a practical, hands-on degree focused on developing conceptual, theoretical and technical skills.
 These are the skills you will need to transform ideas into art, succeed as a practising artist, or flourish in a range of careers in the creative industries.

 From the outset, you will be encouraged to work across disciplinary boundaries in order to find ways to realise your ideas.
 You will be given a thorough grounding in the skills and history of your chosen major.